 Four main differences distinguish the Predator from other Tread models:

-1- It features a full-figured Precision Adjustable Buttstock to fit the shooter’s exact length-of-pull and comb height requirements so shooters can choose any optic yet still obtain a comfortable cheekweld that aligns the eye perfectly every time.
+1. It features a full-figured Precision Adjustable Buttstock to fit the shooter’s exact length-of-pull and comb height requirements.
+This means shooters can choose any optic yet still obtain a comfortable cheekweld that aligns the eye perfectly every time.
 This is critical for precision accuracy.

-2- The rifle’s mid-length gas system (superior to the shorter carbine-length tubes found on many 16-inch barrel ARs) is hidden underneath Sig’s aluminum, 15-inch handguard.
+2. The rifle’s mid-length gas system (superior to the shorter carbine-length tubes found on many 16-inch barrel ARs) hides underneath Sig’s aluminum, 15-inch handguard.
 I dig its squared bottom that facilitates solid resting whether on a benchrest, pack, or your buddy’s bony shoulder.
 Its top is scalloped so it doesn’t feel as blocky as it should.
 M-Lok slots perforate its sides and top for mounting accoutrements.

-3- All external metal is finished in Sig’s “Elite Jungle” Cerakote that not only camouflages the rifle and protects it, but looks sweet.
+3. All external metal finishes in Sig’s “Elite Jungle” Cerakote that not only camouflages the rifle and protects it, but looks sweet.
 Cerakote is usually reserved for guns costing more, but it’s standard on the Predator.

-4- A five-round Magpul magazine is included so hunters can go prone and still rest the rifle without teeter-tottering on a 30-rounder.
+4. A five-round Magpul magazine comes with the gun.
+Because of this, hunters can go prone and still rest the rifle without teeter-tottering on a 30-rounder.
 Hunters rarely need more than a few shots at a time, so the five-rounder is the way to go.
 But of course any standard AR mag will function if you really need to quell the hog rebellion.